Skip to main content

 Suggested Uses

-Planted in native plant gardens, meadow plantings, and perennial borders, spaced 3–4 inches (8–10 cm) apart in groups of 15–25 for a drift effect.
-Effective in heavy clay soils where other bulbs fail.
+Planted in native plant gardens, meadow plantings, and perennial borders, spaced 3-4 inches (8-10 cm) apart in groups of 15-25 for a drift effect.
+Suited to heavy clay soils where other bulbs fail.
 Used in Pacific Northwest native plant restoration in seasonally wet grassland habitats.
 Combines with Camassia, Sidalcea, and native grasses in spring meadow plantings.
 Suitable for containers (minimum 2 gallons / 7.5 L).
+Not suited to permanent dry soils or to gardens that require summer foliage interest.

 How to Identify

 Identified by the dome-shaped umbel of soft pink bell-shaped flowers, flat strap-shaped leaves, and the preference for heavy clay soil in seasonally wet habitats.
-Distinguished from A. cernuum (nodding onion) by the erect (not nodding) umbel and the pink (not white or pale lavender) flower colour.
-Distinguished from A. acuminatum by the flatter, broader leaves and the preference for heavy clay rather than rocky substrates.
+Separated from A. cernuum (nodding onion) by the erect (not nodding) umbel and the pink (not white or pale lavender) flower color.
+Separated from A. acuminatum by the flatter broader leaves and the preference for heavy clay rather than rocky substrates.

 Appearance